ch22group16/capstone-GenAI/README.md

 ### Gradio App

-We tested the model weights loading and Rouge score calculation for three models BART, T5 Small and DistilGPT2 model.
+We tested the model weights loading and Rouge score calculation for four models GPT2, Gemma2, Llama 2, and Llama 3 model.
 These notebooks loads the model from Hugging Face spaces and uses the Tests data to calculate Rouge score.
 These notebooks also contain a simple Colab Gradio App

 | Model  | Colab Gradio App  |